hugo506/hugo506/content/article-setup-meld-svn-linux.md

-#SVN Merging and conflict resolution with Meld
+Title: SVN Merging and conflict resolution with Meld
+Date: 2017-03-21 08:00
+Tags: svn, med, linux, merge
+Category: Tech
+Slug: svn-and-meld-setup
+Summary:

 This is a quick guide on setting up Meld with SVN (not everyone uses git, yet) on Linux (Ubuntu Mate 17.04).
 This is largely based on http://stackoverflow.com/questions/7252011/how-to-set-up-svn-conflict-resolution-with-meld.

 First, create an svn_merge_meld.py script somewhere like /home/username/bin/:

 	#!/usr/bin/env python
 	# svn merge-tool python wrapper for meld 3.16.4 and svn, version 1.9.5 (r1770682)
 	import sys